mvthul/AzLighthouse/README.md

 #### Manual Option 2: Using the Azure Cloud Shell

 These tasks can also be completed in the Azure Portal using Cloud Shell.
-Open the Cloud Shell, and verify that PowerShell (not Bash) is the selected shell.
+Open the Cloud Shell, and verify that PowerShell (not Bash) is selected.
 Then run the following script:

 ```PowerShell
 # Name of the service principal